cnopens/spring16_datamining/templates/group_project_template.md

 |WHEN | What will be delivered?
 These should be small enough tasks to complete in the time given and large enough to represent some complexity. | Who will delivery this?    | WHAT WERE THE RESULTS?
 FILL THIS IN AFTER THE CHECKPOINT HAS PASSED! |
 |     ...          | -- | --                    |  -- |

+# OUTCOMES
+Describe the outcomes of the project :

+* How well did your team coordinate well to accomplish the project goals?
+* Did the orginal project deliverables achieved?
+If not, why?
+* Were your data mining outcomes a success?
+Did you discover something new?
+Describe if you have new code, insights or contributions to make to the community-at-large.
+If you have shared these outcomes, describe the reactions of those you shared it with.
+* If your outcomes were not sucessful, did you explore alternatives?
+Offer up an explanation as to why you were not successful and make the explanation reasonable and clear.